 Bodyweight workouts can also help improve your overall balance and flexibility (2).
 Since you are using your body to do the movements, you have to engage numerous joints and muscles, increasing your level of awareness and control.

-Not only are bodyweight exercises fully functional, meaning they simulate and improve movements you do in daily activities, they also take your joints and muscles though a full range of motion, improving your flexibility (3).
+Not only are bodyweight exercises fully functional, meaning they simulate and improve movements you do in daily activities, they also take your joints and muscles through a full range of motion, improving your flexibility (3).
 Plus, they have been shown to be especially beneficial for improving posture and preventing exercise-related injury (4).

 5. A great way to combine cardio and strength in one workout: